 Microsoft releases operating system patches, called Service Packs, on a quarterly basis.
-Service Packs are collections of bug fixes and product enhancements to the basic Windows Server release.
+Service Packs are collections of bug fixes and product enhancements to the basic

+Windows Server release.
 In general, apply Service Packs as soon as it is safe to do so, since they fix bugs and can improve Windows Server performance or functionality.

-While Service Packs are supposed to fix bugs, there have been reports (for example, the initial release of Windows NT Server 4.0 Service Pack 2) of bugs within the patch updates themselves.
+While Service Packs are supposed to fix bugs, they sometimes introduce new problems as well.
 In general, it is safest to wait a few weeks after a Service Pack is released before implementing it.
 This allows time for other field sites to report any problems with the SP release.